Academies/sca/day3/pset/speller/index.md

 You're going to tackle a few `TODO`'s in `speller.py`.

 ### 0. `def __init__(self)`
 In the init method we'll want to initializa the dictionary, and in order to do so, you should create the `words` instance variable and assign it to an empty set, where you will store the words contained in the dictionary.

+Don't forget to remove the `return None` line after you've created the instance variable and assigned it to the empty set!

 ### 1. `def check(self, word)`
 In this method, you'll want to check whether a given word is present in the dictionary.
 In order to do so, you are passed the `word` argument, which itself is a string coming from the text that is being spellchecked.
 You should return `True` if `word` is contained in the set of words in the dictionary, accessible through the `words` instance variable which you should've create in the `__init__` method.